-Once your FAFSA is submitted, you'll receive a Student Aid Report (SAR) from the Department of Education.
+Once your FAFSA is submitted you’ll receive a summary of the information you provided from the Department of Education.
+For the 2023-2024 award year the summary is called a Student Aid Report (SAR).
+For the 2024-2025 award year the summary is called a FAFSA Submission Summary (FSS).
 Carefully review this to make sure that all the information is accurate as USM will receive the same information.
-After your SAR is processed, we will determine your financial aid eligibility and send you a financial aid notification that lists the funding you can receive.
+After your SAR (or FSS) is processed, we will determine your financial aid eligibility and send you a financial aid notification that lists the funding you can receive.

 You may be selected for a process called verification in which case you will be required to submit additional documentation to our office.
 We may also request documentation to satisfy additional federal eligibility requirements.
 Please submit all required documents in a timely manner so that we may send your financial aid notification as soon as possible.

 Scholarships may require the submission of other applications, depending on the scholarship source.
 See scholarships for more information.

 - Watch these Federal Student Aid videos to help you navigate the FAFSA process.

 - The Finance Authority of Maine (FAME) offers assistance to students and also hosts many FAFSA filing events around the state of Maine.

 - We are also here to help you through the process.
 Contact your financial aid counselor.

 Federal privacy laws limit the use of FAFSA information to the determination of financial aid eligibility or other very limited uses.
 Colleges and universities are required to protect the confidentiality of student and parent data